Curriculum focus for Term 5 and 6

-Music – With Mrs Julier, we will focus on performance, using food and drink as our inspiration and structure, based around the theme of recycling.
+Music – With Mrs Julier, who will focus on performance, using the forthcoming Matilda performances as our inspiration.

 French – In our modern foreign language learning with Mrs Campbell, we will focus on numbers to 20, months of the year and parts of the body.

-PE – Our PE sessions this term return to a Monday and Friday, where we will be concentrating on dance and cricket.
+PE – Our usual PE this term continues on a Tuesday and Friday, where we will be concentrating on dance, in preparation for our May Day celebrations, and netball.
+We will also be participating in the Charlton Athletic Community Trust Primary School Health programme, which will be on a Wednesday morning.
 Next term, we change to athletics and multi-skills.

 Unfortunately, there is still a steady stream of ‘forgotten’ kit, especially from children who attend after school sports clubs.
 As a reminder, kit should be in school at all times, and if you attend an after school club, a separate kit should be provided, as children do not change prior to being picked up.